Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Eye-tracking Setup

 We select videos for the experiment through the following sampling strategy: Initially, we sample one video from each cluster-bin combination, ensuring broad coverage across all memorability levels and visual characteristics.
 In instances where the initial sampling does not yield $200$ videos, we sample for a second iteration.
 This round involves selecting an additional video from some cluster-bin combinations, again governed by the availability of videos within each category.
 To adhere to the desired total of $200$ videos, we uniformly remove any excess videos from the sampled pool.
 We randomly select and remove these excess videos from the cluster-bin combinations, ensuring an even distribution across all categories.

 From these selected $200$ videos, the experiment design requires a refined set of $140$ unique videos ($20$ target repeats, $40$ vigilance repeats, and $80$ fillers).
 We, therefore, randomly select videos for each category (vigilance, target, and regular) from the pool of $200$ videos, ensuring that each category had a distinct set of videos.
-The target and vigilance repeats were the same across all participants.
+The target and vigilance repeats are the same across all participants.
 For each experimental run, we use a unique order of video presentations.
 This involves mixing regular videos with the vigilance and target videos and then randomly shuffling this combined set.
-We constrain the placement of repeated vigilance videos to a lag of $2-3$ videos, while for target videos, we maintain a minimum lag of $9$ videos.
+We constrain the placement of repeated vigilance videos to a lag of $2-3$ videos, while for target videos, we maintain a minimum lag of $9$ videos (similar to VideoMem and Memento10k).